lms-org/urg_laser_scanner/README.md

 It should also work with other urg sensors.

 TODO:
-Needs some refactoring if someone wants to use it.
+ * Needs some refactoring if someone wants to use it.
 Atm it requires imaging and opencv because of lazy visualization :)
+ * The stopping of the measurement doesn't seem to work like expected.
+(Throws error on shutting down)